Preparing an Offer

 Once we have a signed contract, we will walk you through the removal of any contingencies, such as inspections and appraisals, all the way to a successful closing.

-If you have questions about making an offer, please submit the form below or call/text or email us.
+If you have questions about making an offer, please feel free to contact us any time.